SB-167

 Plain Language

-Deployers must conduct at least annual reviews of each deployed automated decision system to affirmatively verify it is not causing algorithmic discrimination.
-This is a separate, ongoing operational review obligation distinct from the annual impact assessment update requirement in § 10-16-3(e)(2).
-Reviews may be conducted by the deployer itself or by a contracted third party.
+Deployers must conduct at least annual reviews of each deployed automated decision system specifically to verify it is not causing algorithmic discrimination.
+This is a standalone periodic review obligation separate from the annual impact assessment, focused specifically on ongoing discrimination detection rather than the broader assessment required by subsection (e).

 Statutory Text